-Element 3rd Class 4th Class 5th Class 6th Class Democratic Process Demonstrate an understanding of how the democratic process works within the school by exploring the structures of e.g. the Student Council, Green Flag Committee, Active Flag Committee etc. Demonstrate an understanding of how the democratic process works locally with specific reference to the role of councillors and local TDs.
+Element 3rd Class 4th Class 5th Class 6th Class Democratic Process Demonstrate an understanding of how the democratic process works within the school by exploring the structures of the Board of Management.
+Demonstrate an understanding of how the democratic process works locally with specific reference to the role of councillors and local TDs.
 Demonstrate an understanding of how the democratic process works nationally, with specific reference to the process of Proportional Representation.
 Demonstrate an understanding of how the democratic process works internationally, exploring the history and role of the EU and / or UN.
 Human Rights and Global Citizenship Select and research a number of rights enshrined in the Convention on the Rights of the Child.
 Select and research a number of rights enshrined in the Universal Declaration of Human Rights.
 Explore what it means to be a global citizen with specific reference to the Sustainable Development Goals.
 Explore what it means to be a global citizen with specific reference to the Sustainable Development Goals.
 Equality Issues Engage in research on the meaning of equality by examining the following issue: • migration SDGs: Engage in research on the meaning of equality by examining the following issue: • (dis)ability SDGs: Engage in research on the meaning of equality by examining the following issue: • LGBTQ + SDGs: Engage in research on the meaning of equality by examining the following issue: • racism SDGs: